CHIP-DK/Data_quality_report/README.md

 The anonymized data quality report (a simplified example of the one used for data quality assurance in the MISTRAL study) can be created by opening the R project file ("Project_data_quality_report.Rproj").
 This should open the main R Markdown script ("R/Data_quality_report.Rmd") which can be knit to render the HTML report ("output/Data_quality_report.html").

-## How to adapt report to new study
+## How to adapt the report to a new study

 In order to adapt this framework to a new study collecting data through REDCap, the following steps should be followed:
 1) API tokens should be generated for each REDCap project to be included in the report.